carboclan/pm/whitepaper/hashrate-derivative-en.md

 - L: long position
 - S: short position

-Example: EMI-100-200-80000-L token corresponds to a long position on a Synthetic Ethereum Mining Contract with Index valid range of [100,200], to be settled at block height 80,000.
+Example: EMI-100-200-80000-L token represents to a long position on a Synthetic Ethereum Mining Contract with Index valid range of [100,200], to be settled at block height 80,000.

 ###  2.2 Synthetic BTC Mining Contract